 Warsaw, the capital of Poland, doesn't appear at the top of many European travelers' wish lists.
 But that's just one reason you may want to visit.
 With evocative sights, an epic history, and low prices, Warsaw is a diamond in the rough.

-Warsaw has almost none of the cobbled medieval charm that makes Kraków inviting.
-And if you're tickled by spires and domes, get to Prague.
-But if you want to experience a truly 21st-century city, Warsaw's your place.
+Warsaw has almost none of the cobbled medieval charm that makes Kraków and Gdańsk so inviting.
+But if you want a place to look 21st-century Poland frankly (but no less enjoyably) in the face, make time for Warsaw.
 Huge, famous, and important, Warsaw is the country's cosmopolitan business hub.

 Warsaw has good reason to be a city of the future: The past hasn't been very kind.
 Since becoming Poland's capital in 1596, Warsaw has seen wave after wave of foreign rulers and invasions — especially during the last hundred years.